junglegobs/ASoSEPOC/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+## Code description

+* `src` - source files (i.e. individual functions)
+* `scripts` - main scripts used for generating results
+* `scripts_debug` - scripts used for debugging or testing purposes (may not be functional)
+* `papers` - latex report of work done for this adequacy and operational security interaction.
+* `pbs` - useful files for running on the [Flemish super computer](https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/).

 ## General description

 ### Model